You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 See deal

 In the UK, there’s a 650GB per month fair use limit, above which your service will be “limited to 3G speeds”.
-You’ll also 5 days of inclusive EU roaming per trip (up to a maximum of 20GB per month).
+You’ll also get 5 days of inclusive EU roaming per trip (up to a maximum of 20GB data per month).

 Price Fair Use Tethering Network